NES1502 : Animal Life

 Aims

 To provide an introduction to the conventions of taxonomic nomenclature and systematics.
-To enable students to gain knowledge of the functional diversity of the both the larval and adult stages of major invertebrate and vertebrate taxonomic groupings in the marine environment.
-To relate knowledge of organismal characteristics to the internal anatomy of key marine organisms.
-To provide an understanding of the adaptation of marine fish, birds and reptiles in the marine environment and their special importance in relation to human activities.
-To provide an appreciation and understanding of the key physiological processes that influence the distribution and success of different marine phyla.
+To enable students to gain knowledge of the functional diversity of the both the larval and adult stages of major invertebrate and vertebrate taxonomic groupings.
+To relate knowledge of organismal characteristics to the internal anatomy of key organisms.
+To provide an understanding of the adaptation of animals to their environment and their special importance in relation to human activities.
+To provide an appreciation and understanding of the key physiological processes that influence the distribution and success of different animal phyla.

 Outline Of Syllabus

-Introduction to Classification, biodiversity and taxonomy.
-Outlining the factors which control biodiversity, and the ways in which organisms are grouped taxonomically.
+Introduction to classification, biodiversity and taxonomy.
+Outline the factors which control biodiversity, and the ways in which organisms are grouped taxonomically.

 Revision Session.
 Dedicated revision session aimed at preparing students for the exam.